 The Art Canada Institute is committed to diversity, equity, and inclusion and especially welcomes applications from Indigenous People, Black People, People of Colour, Women, People who are Transgender, People who are Gender Non-binary or Non-conforming, Persons with Disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.

-As part of the application process, applicants must submit the following elements by January 8, 2022.
+As part of the application process, applicants must submit the following elements.
 Joint applications from groups of two or three people are welcome.

 1. Application Form

 2. Statement of Research and Methodological approach